perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Another role Ethereum plays in the context of optimistic rollups is that of a settlement layer.
 A settlement layer anchors the entire blockchain ecosystem, establishes security, and provides objective finality if a dispute occurs on another chain (optimistic rollups in this case) that requires arbitration.

-Ethereum Mainnet provides a hub for optimistic rollups to verify fraud proofs and resolve disputes.
+Ethereum Mainnet provides a hub for optimistic rollups to verify fault proofs and resolve disputes.
 Moreover, transactions conducted on the rollup are only final _after_ the rollup block is accepted on Ethereum.
 Once a rollup transaction is committed to Ethereum’s base layer, it cannot be rolled back (except in the highly unlikely case of a chain reorganization).

 ## How do optimistic rollups work? {#how-optimistic-rollups-work}